bunmidavies/year2notes/COMP24112/machine learning experiment.md

 - model evaluation
 - model selection: select a best model among different options (aka [[hyper-parameter selection]])

-==Training, evaluation and hyper-parameter selection should not happen using the same sample set== - for splitting  the data, you should use the [[data splitting methods]] i.e. the different splitting methods like hold-out, random subsampling, K-fold cross validation, etc.
+==Training, evaluation and hyper-parameter selection should not happen using the same sample set==

+When splitting data, you should use the [[data splitting methods]] i.e. the different splitting methods like hold-out, random subsampling, K-fold cross validation, etc.